With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreKvc West Virginia is a mental health clinic in Verdunville, WV, located at 1831 Mudfork Road, 25649 zip code area.
 Kvc West Virginia provides telemedicine/telehealth and outpatient treatment.
-Kvc West Virginia offers trauma therapy, individual psychotherapy and couples/family therapy to children / adolescents, young adults and adults.
-Additional services offered at Kvc West Virginia include family psychoeducation, therapeutic foster care and case management.
+Kvc West Virginia offers couples/family therapy, trauma therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Additional services offered at Kvc West Virginia include case management, therapeutic foster care and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.